Reducing Programs to Objects: Features

 \subsubsection{Prototype-Based Inheritance}

-Prototype-based programming uses generalized objects, which can then be cloned and extended.
+So called pro\-to\-type-based programming uses generalized objects, which can then be cloned and extended.
 For example, this JavaScript program defines two objects, where \ff{Item} is the parent object and \ff{Book} is the child that inherits the parent through its prototype:

 \begin{ffcode} function Item(p) { this.price = p; } function Book(p) { Item.call(this, p); this.tax = function () { return this.price * 0.1; } } var t = new Book(42).tax(); console.log(t); // prints "4.2" \end{ffcode}